250aday/250aday.github.io/_posts/2016-05-28-intro-goal.markdown

 layout: post
 title:  "Intro and Goal"
 subtitle: "What am I doing?
 And why?"
-date:   2016-06-01
+date:   2016-05-31

 ---

-Today is the first day of June, the beginning of the summer.
+Today is the last day of May, the beginning of the summer.

 My second son is a week old.
 My first son is going to be three in a couple months.
 My wife, who just had a C-section, just finished the semester of seminary, and has two (part-time) years left.